zdravkov/kendo-docs/getting-started/mobile/application.md

          });
     </script>

-Platform can be one of "ios", "ios7", "android", "blackberry", "wp", "meego".
+Platform can be one of "ios", "ios7", "android", "blackberry" and "wp".
 Additionally, platform theme variants can be set by either using platform or skin configuration option.
 Platform variants can be "android-light" and "android-dark" (which is default):

 ### Force Android Holo Light theme